 "Respect - to get it you must give it." - Anon.

-We launched this value with a special collective worship about respect on Monday 6th September.
-Our unique Gospel Morning then followed with everyone from Reception to Year 6 being assigned a Gospel Family.
+We launched this value with a special collective worship about respect.
+During our unique Gospel Afternoon the children in Reception were assigned their Gospel Family.
 Within this family our children completed activities and learned more about this value to demonstrate their understanding of how important it is to live this value out in their daily lives.

 As Spiritual Leaders in each year group, all children are given the opportunity to prepare the weekly class worship and lead on the planning and delivery of a whole school worship once every half term.
 At the end of the child-led worship, the Spiritual Leaders are then presented with a certificate to recognise what they have done within their year group.

 The rainbow certificate demonstrates all the knowledge and skills the Year 6 child has applied during their journey as a spiritual leader from Reception to Year 6.
 Children gain one stripe of the rainbow each year, starting with red and working towards violet to complete the rainbow in Year 6.

 The Spiritual Leaders are responsible for ensuring that their class reflective worship area is clean, tidy and up to date with their learning in R.E. as well as the termly Gospel Value.